 '''

 p4 [g-opts] protect

-p4 [g-opts] protect -o
+p4 [g-opts] protect --

 p4 [g-opts] protect --convert-p4admin-comments -o | -i

 '''

-For a new Perforce installation, anyone who wants to use Perforce is allowed to connect to the service, and all Perforce users are superusers.
-The first time anyone runs p4 protect, the invoking user is made the superuser, and everyone else is given write permission on all files.
+For a new Helix Server installation, anyone who wants to use Helix Server is allowed to connect to the service, and all Helix Server users are superusers.
+The first time anyone runs p4 protect, the invoking user is made the superuser, and everyone else is given write privilege on all files.
 Run p4 protect immediately after installation.

-Use p4 protect to control Perforce permissions.
+Use p4 protect to control Helix Server privileges.
 You can use p4 protect to do the following:

-- Control which commands and/or files particular users can access - Grant permissions to groups of users, as defined with p4 group - Grant access to the p4 protect command for a particular path, to a user or group - Grant or deny specific access rights to users by using the =read, =open, =write, and =branch rights, without having to re-grant lesser permissions - Limit access to particular IP addresses, so that only users at the specified IP addresses can run Perforce.
+- Control which commands and/or files particular users can access - Grant access to groups of users, as defined with p4 group - Grant access to the p4 protect command for a particular path to a user or group - Grant or deny specific access rights to users by using the =read, =open, =write, and =branch rights, without having to re-grant lesser privileges - Limit access to particular IP addresses, so that only users at the those IP addresses can run Helix Server